patik/dof/docs/specifications.md

 # Depth of Field Calculator

-A simple JavaScript tool for calculating the depth of field of a camera lens
+A JavaScript tool for calculating the depth of field of a camera lens

 ## Overview